TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

      connect to a VNC server running on a different machine from the HTTP server.

-     One can install the Java TurboVNC Viewer by simply copying the .class and .jar files into a directory that is under the control of the HTTP server.
-     Also, an HTML page should be created to act as a the base document for the Java TurboVNC Viewer applet (an example named index.html is provided in this directory.
-Modify this file to suit your specific needs.)
+     One can install the Java TurboVNC Viewer by simply copying the .jar file into a directory that is under the control of the HTTP server.
+Also, an HTML page should be created to act as a the base document for the Java TurboVNC Viewer applet (see the "Parameters" section below for example HTML code.)

   3. Running the viewer as a standalone application.